trusslab/octopos/docs/tpm.rst

 AX_VALGRIND_CHECK

 Problem3.
 TPM is in DA lockout mode
-Solution: Execute the tpm_shutdown in application/bin folder
+Solution: Execute the tpm_shutdown in tpm/tpm_shutdown/ folder

 It was caused by abnormal shutdown of tpm that making the tpm don't receive TPM_SHUTDOWN signal.

+Update: tpm_shutdown does not always resolve the lockout problem.
+For now, a temporary hack was added to the simulator.
+To solve this issue correctly, we need to send the shutdown command to the TPM everytime we halt OctopOS.